Nackloose/Perturbarium/implementations/sinescramble/README.md

 ![SineScramble Performance Comparison](sinescramble_performance_comparison.png)

 **Figure:** Performance comparison of SineScramble cipher variants (Original, Optimized, Turbo) across different modes and data sizes.
 The plots show throughput (MB/s), memory efficiency, and scalability for both Segmented and Multi-Round modes.
-For a high-level overview, see the [main Axia README](../../README.md).
+For a high-level overview, see the [main Perturbarium README](../../README.md).